Ingka Group acquires Locus! Built for the real world, backed for the long run. Read here>Read the full story>

 The Shift Is Already Underway

-Peak season capacity planning is moving from reactive to predictive, from manual to autonomous, and from fragmented to orchestrated.
+AI capacity planning is moving from reactive to predictive, from manual to autonomous, and from fragmented to orchestrated.
 The technology to make this shift is not theoretical—it is deployed, measured, and delivering results at enterprise scale today.
+With Citi projecting AI-related capital expenditures by hyperscalers to reach $490 billion in 2026, the infrastructure supporting these capabilities is scaling in parallel with adoption.

 The operators who adopt ML-powered, constraint-governed capacity orchestration before the next peak season will see measurably different outcomes in cost, SLA performance, and carrier relationships.
 Those who wait will compete for spot-market scraps at premium prices while their optimized competitors lock in capacity months ahead.